India is second in the world for the largest number of people suffering from diabetes.

 As a result of dehydration brought on by polyuria, it isn’t uncommon to lose moisture from your skin.
 Dry skin can be itchy and can cause redness.
 Moreover, excess sugar in the bloodstream also leads to yeast infections on the moist areas of the body such as the mouth, genitals, sand armpits.

 Unexpected weight loss can occur due to two main reasons: dehydration and muscle breakdown.
 In the first case, the frequent need to urinate can cause dehydration, which leads to weight loss.
 In the second case, the body’s inability to process glucose causes it to turn to fat and muscle reserves for fuel.
 As a result, there is a decrease in overall body weight.
 Sudden weight loss is a sign of diabetes type 1, but diabetes type 2 cannot be excluded.

 So, whether you’re susceptible to diabetes type 1 or may be at risk of developing diabetes type 2, it is important that you’re aware of these early signs.
 This knowledge helps you stay alert and can help with an early diagnosis, which is key to keeping diabetes in check.
 Moreover, picking up the early signs also helps diabetes treatment as you could get away with a specialised diet without the need for medication.
 However, if you’re already experiencing some of the symptoms of diabetes mellitus, it is imperative that you visit a doctor.

 A quick way to get the healthcare you need is to use the Bajaj Finserv Health app.
-This digital and free provision allows you avail medical care in fast, easy, and secure manner, all through your smartphone.
-You can book appointments at nearby doctor clinics, send over digital patient records, and even opt in for virtual consultations.
+This digital and free provision allows you to avail of medical care in a fast, easy, and secure manner, all through your smartphone.
+You can book appointments at nearby doctor clinics, send over digital patient records, and even opt-in for virtual consultations.
 With it, you can enjoy healthcare from the comfort of your home and skip long queues.
 To get started, get the app for free on Google Play or the Apple App Store today!